 Social media scheduling

 One of the most requested services I offer.
 I recommend using a spreadsheet to plan out content, one month at a time.
 A good social media scheduler is important, and I can give you my recommendations.
 Scheduling includes sharing quotes, articles authored by others, your own blog posts, video content (yours or someone else’s if relevant).

 Don’t forget to let your audience know you’re on another platform, too.
 A Facebook post can let them know you’re also on Twitter or LinkedIn!

-And did you know, it’s a great idea to share your newsletter to social media post as well?
+And did you know, it’s a great idea to share your newsletter to social media, as well?

 I know first-hand that these services make a big difference in your marketing and exposure.